 On services/journeys that are open to the public, you will be able to purchase a ticket from the driver as normal.
 However, we are only able to carry up to 50% of normal capacity and places are allocated on a first come, first served basis.
 Please keep an eye on the smiley face board at the front of the bus; if there is space on the bus a smiley face will be shown, however if there is no space an unhappy face will be on the board and the driver will not stop for you (unless someone is alighting the bus).

 What happens if my child has a scholar ticket issued by the local council?

 We have asked the councils to let us know how many tickets they have issued for our services, and on closed door school contracts/journeys these will be accepted for travel.
 If for any reason, we do not have sufficient capacity to meet all the scholar tickets issued by the council on our service, we will let the council know and they will be in contact with you to organise an alternative means of travel.

 What if my child has purchased an on bus season ticket (week/month) for travel on a normal registered public bus service, will they be guaranteed a seat on the bus?

 Unfortunately, we are unable to guarantee any seats on our normal registered public bus services.
-Any tickets purchased in advance does not guarantee travel and you will not be eligible for a refund (unless you have a Centrebus Autumn Term ticket) if your child is unable to travel on a particular journey due to the bus reaching capacity.
+Any tickets purchased in advance does not guarantee travel and you will not be eligible for a refund (unless you have a Centrebus Term ticket) if your child is unable to travel on a particular journey due to the bus reaching capacity.

 Please notice that these guidelines may be subject to change at short notice subject to government policy and advice.